 Local Plans are documents that will guide how and where development takes place in Somerset.
 Local plans will form the development plan for your area, together with Neighbourhood Plans prepared by parish or town councils or Neighbourhood Forums.
 Local Plans set out the vision for the area, identify the overall scale and nature of change and include site allocations.

 Please note that the term ‘Local Plan’ has been re-introduced through the Localism Act 2011.
-Formerly, a Local Development Framework was to be prepared by local authorities including Core Strategies and other development plan documents such as site allocation documents.
+Formerly, a Local Development Framework (LDF) was to be prepared by local authorities including Core Strategies and other development plan documents such as site allocation documents.
 Some of these have been recently adopted by Somerset district councils under the old terminology given transitional arrangements.

 Until Regional Spatial Strategies and Structure Plans were revoked, local plans had to conform with the adopted regional spatial strategy and the structure plan for the area.
-For more information please visit the Somerset and Exmoor National Park Joint Structure Plan web page.

 Although they will be unable to propose less growth than that outlined in the Local Plans, they will be able to propose higher growth.
 If this is approved by referendum, the higher level will be incorporated into the Local Plan.